canderton3/7641Team24/final_report.md

 ## Logistic Regression
 ![](images/log_reg_confusion_matrix.png)

+**Accuracy:** 99%

+**Precision:** 100%

+**Recall:**  99%

+**Sensitivity:** 99%

+**Specificity:** 100%

+**F1 Score:** 1

+Logistic regression presented a paralling result to the other supervised models the team had worked to create.
+While accuracy and precision were particularly high categories of the logisitic regression model, however it still managed to score higher on the false negative criterion.
+As described previously in other categories, it is important to the tema that we have a lower ratio of false negatives versus false positives due to external economic and labor constraints.
+Logisitic regression typically performs quite well, significantly better than most unsupevised models, however in respect to supervised modelling it also scores "better."
+Since the team is looking for fewer false negatives the logistic regression model performed quite well.

 ## Naive Bayes
 The confusion matrix for our Gaussian Naive Bayes model's predctions on the test set is below.
 ![](images/nb_confusion_matrix.png)